The boy is crying. I can hear him even before I see him.

-First time I get to show of and I use what I can to piss somebody off.
+The first time I get to show off and I use what I can to piss somebody off.

 They still talk – Crazy Woman and Mango Lady.
 Luis looks at me.
 He has my bottle of water in his hand.

 “Keep it,” I say in Spanish.
-Then I turn and walk way before his mother’s interrogation of Mango Lady is finished.
+Then I turn and walk away before his mother’s interrogation of Mango Lady is finished.